Born This Way (song): 2011 Grammys and The Monster Ball

 According to Gaga the Grammy performance was inspired by many things, including Gregorian music, Alvin Ailey dance moves and Martha Graham's dance energy.
 On The Tonight Show with Jay Leno, she explained that Smith inspired her to "whip my hair back and forth on stage," referring to Smith's similar named song.
 Gaga continued that the incubating vessel was meant to signify an artistic statement of birthing a new race with no prejudice.
 The idea occurred to her when she was in Amsterdam on her tour bus, and was thinking about birth and embryos.
 She had thought to herself, "Gosh, the thing I hate most about doing award shows is, it can be distracting...
 I want to exist only for my fans and for the stage.
 I don't want to exist in this machine or this circus that is the industry.
 I wish I could be encapsulated for three days and just think only about my performance, think only about the album, think only about the future of my fans.
 So that's what I did."

 Jocelyn Vena from MTV felt that the performance was "surprisingly" sparse compared to Gaga's previous "over-the-top" endeavors.
 Soraya Roberts from New York Daily News was disappointed with the "highly expected" performance, feeling that it had copied Madonna and her Blond Ambition World Tour choreography.
 Jason Lipscultz from Billboard described the performance as "spirited", and felt that Gaga's appearance inside the egg was one of the memorable moments of the Grammy Awards.
 Jennifer Armstrong from Entertainment Weekly praised the performance saying that although there were definite influences of Madonna in it, the performance was one of the highlights of the show.
 Matthew Perpetua from Rolling Stone concurred that "It should come as no surprise that Lady Gaga's performance of her new single 'Born This Way' was the evening's most visually stunning and bizarre spectacle."

-Starting from the February 19, 2011 date of the Monster Ball Tour, Gaga performed "Born This Way" as a second encore to the show, using the same general attire and choreography as the Grammy performance, however the incubation vessel was not present and slight alterations were made in the outfits of her dancers.
+Starting from the February 19, 2011, date of The Monster Ball Tour, Gaga performed "Born This Way" as a second encore to the show, using the same general attire and choreography as the Grammy performance, however the incubation vessel was not present and slight alterations were made in the outfits of her dancers.
 Tris McCall from The Star-Ledger was most impressed with the performance, calling it one of the highlights of the concert.
-He added that "reinterpretation of the single, which was far more Laura Nyro than Madonna, was such an improvement over the mechanized, tricked-out hit version that it was hard not to wish she could get back to the studio and re-cut it before the album comes out."
+He added that the "reinterpretation of the single, which was far more Laura Nyro than Madonna, was such an improvement over the mechanized, tricked-out hit version that it was hard not to wish she could get back to the studio and re-cut it before the album comes out."